syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 ## Appearance
 ### Font customization

-Customize the FontSize, FontFamily and the FontAttiribute of the text displayed in stacked header column using the `StackedColumn.TextSize`, `StackedColumn.Font` and `StackedColumn.FontAttribute` property respectively.
+Customize the FontSize, FontFamily and the FontAttribute of the text displayed in stacked header column using the `StackedColumn.TextSize`, `StackedColumn.Font` and `StackedColumn.FontAttribute` property respectively.
 The default font size and font attribute are 14 and normal respectively.

 Refer the below code snippet to customize the font of the text in stacked columns.